tylerharter/cs320/s20/p1/README.md

 Answer with a compact, horizontal, log-scale plot, like this:

 <img src="img/q12.png">

+Note: Your function should return the runtime in seconds, but we expect the graph to be un milliseconds.

 #### Q13: how long does each version take for 5000-word inputs consisting of 1 unique word?